 Company warehouses don’t just house finished products.
 Some manufacturers use distribution centers to store raw materials for their production lines.
 Inventory control software must distinguish between items on shelves meant for customers and materials allocated for business use.
 Barcoding enables accurate stock levels and movements by automating data collection for inventory.

 Mobilizing inventory management for your company’s ERP allows manufacturing teams and warehouse workers to communicate inventory activities in a central source.
 Mobile barcoding enables real-time material transactions against the ERP, wherever they work.
 Mobility software can distinguish between unused materials, stored goods and consumption, making it simple to track all material types accurately and efficiently.

 Warehouse workers must monitor raw materials to make sure the operations can continue.
-This doesn't just mean manufacturing assets.
+This doesn’t just mean manufacturing assets.
 Inbound Logistics shared the example of a company that had to halt its supply chain because it ran out of shipping pallets.
 Managers should track any business tool critical to operations in a central system.
-Workers can label pallets, vehicles and other assets with bar code data collection tags to keep them under constant supervision.
+Workers can label pallets, vehicles and other assets with barcode labels to keep them under constant supervision.

-Once raw materials move to manufacturing, they may return to the warehouse before they are ready to sell.
+Once raw materials move to manufacture, they may return to the warehouse before they are ready to sell.
 Workers may confuse unfinished products stored on warehouse shelves for merchandise ready for delivery.
 Employees need to use automated data collection devices to update the status of each piece of inventory.

 Mobile devices create simple processes for classification alterations.
-Employees can use barcode scanners, smartphones, tablets or voice picking technology to communicate the inventory's progress in the business cycle.
-Outfitting different departments with uniform tools prevents communication errors.
+Employees can use barcode scanners, smartphones, tablets or voice picking technology to communicate the inventory’s progress in the business cycle.
+Outfitting different departments with uniform tools prevent communication errors.
 As materials move between the warehouse and manufacturing, mobile data collection procedures limit mistakes.